 The person is the official representative, officer or employee who is authorized to vote on behalf of a trust, foundation, corporation, association or organization that owns real property in the district.

-MULTIPLE VOTING: Any elector may cast only one vote on any question called to vote.
+Section 2- MULTIPLE VOTING: Any Eligible Voter may cast only one vote on any question called to vote.
 Ownership of more than one parcel of real estate within the district does not entitle the owner to more than one vote.
+Persons designated as representative or qualified position under Article II Section 1(3) may vote once for each such qualifying entity.

-Section 2- CASTING BALLOTS: All votes for Commissioner must be cast in person by secret ballot.
-To participate in all other votes, an elector must be present at the meeting at the time the vote is called.
-No elector may vote by proxy or referendum.
-All other votes shall be counted by a show of hands, unless otherwise specified by Statute, or these By-laws.
+Section 3- CASTING BALLOTS: All votes for Commissioner must be cast in person by secret ballot.
+To participate in all other votes, an Eligible Voter must be present at the meeting at the time the vote is called.
+No Eligible Voter may vote by proxy or absentee ballots.
+All other votes shall be counted by a show of hands, unless otherwise specified by Statute, these By-laws, or at the request of the Chairperson.

 Article III- ANNUAL MEETING AND BUDGET HEARING